Sheltering from bombs, Ukraine’s ‘cellar violinist’ plays on

 She wants “to help musicians … and to rebuild our city, our conservatory, our music college, our music school,” she said.
 “To help our musicians who lost their houses and help musicians to return to their own cities and not to be refugees.”

-Lytochenko said as frightening as it is, playing in the cellar to lift the spirts of others has given her new encouragement.
+Lytovchenko said as frightening as it is, playing in the cellar to lift the spirts of others has given her new encouragement.

 “This is why I do these videos, I try to help, I try to do all I can do,” she said.